abhaymishra24/Roundoff-Application-Project/README.md

 ## Project Description ✍️

 This is a one-payment system that allows users to make payments using a single payment application gateway for various transaction applications.
 The one-payment system includes all applications and enables users to make payments through any payment gateway.
-A single user ID will be connected to every payment system gateway
+A single user ID will be connected to every payment system gateway.

 ## Here are payment system channels-

-- Payment gateway
+- Payment gateway.
-- API call
+- API call.
-- Integrated with every payment system
+- Integrated with every payment system.
-- One Identity for every payments
+- One Identity for every payments.
 - One passwor and keep many pasword depend on user.